 Most skincare advice will focus on what you put in your body as well as on it, and the prevention of skin cancer is no exception.
 To protect your skin from cancer and reduce your risk there are a range of nutrients you should be getting:

 - Antioxidants are essential for stopping the damage caused by free radicals.
 Free radicals can harm cells’ membranes and this is what can trigger the mutation into cancer cells.
 As a rule of thumb, orange foods are a great source of antioxidants.
 Try to incorporate carrots, sweet potatoes, pumpkin and cantaloupe into your everyday diet.
 Berries have also been pitted as an easy winner when it comes to antioxidant levels and are also low in sugar compared to other fruits.

 - Omega 3s have been seen to slow cancer growth, again due to the support they provide to healthy cell membranes.
 As an added bonus, they’ve also been linked to better heart health.
 Get these in oily fish, salmon and avocado.

 - Biotin is what makes up skin cells, and so is a miracle B vitamin for skin health.
 It can provide a screening effect, protecting the skin from UV rays; this doesn’t mean you should scrimp on the sun cream.
 Find it in bananas, eggs and rice.

 These are just a few of the nutrients you should be getting to boost skin health and prevent cancer, but there are many more, and a healthy, balanced diet should ensure that you get all of the vitamins your skin needs.

 Whilst summer is a time to enjoy yourself and relax, it’s really important not to let skin care slip.
-These tips should ensure that you stay safe in the sun.
-If you have any concerns about your health this summer, why not take a look at our expert article, Six summer health problems sorted.
-For more information on cancer in general, visit How to cut your cancer risk.
+These tips should ensure that you stay safe in the sun, although if you have any concerns please discuss it with your GP.